freznicek/qa-crashcourse/README.md

  * soft-skills
    * adaptable to changing priorities
    * able to communicate well both within and outside the QA team
-   * firm and blameless attitude
+   * firm, positive and blameless attitude
  * ...

 ## Practical session (with triangle test client)